Shopify SEO: 12-Step Guide for Beginners

 5. Create Topic Clusters

-A topic cluster is a group of webpages that cover different aspects of the same topic.
-To show both people and search engines that you’re an authority on the subject.
+A topic cluster is a group of webpages that cover different aspects of the same topic, showing both people and search engines that you’re an authority on the subject.

 There are two types of content in a topic cluster:

-• A pillar page that covers a broad topic (e.g., “hiking shoes”)
+• A pillar page that covers a broad topic (e.g., "keywords")

-• Cluster pages that cover specific topics within the pillar page (e.g., “zero drop boots,” “steel toe hiking boots,” etc.)
+• Cluster pages that cover specific topics within the pillar page (e.g., "long tail keywords," "related keywords," etc.)

-All those pages should be interlinked.
-To show search engines that you’ve thoroughly covered that specific topic and that those pages are related.
+All these pages should be interlinked to show search engines that you’ve thoroughly covered that specific topic and that the pages are related.

 Here's a visualization of what the topic cluster strategy looks like in action: